Another lazy day.

 And I am so glad, because this place.. was like the very definition of the word “palace”..
 It was like something straight out of a mythical legend.
 It was literally awesome.

-The King’s royal Palace was a huge complex comprised of a series of temples, monuments, shrines and museums, and of course a massive mansion-like main building where the King actually lives – which was surprisingly western in style.
+The King’s royal Palace was a huge complex comprised of a series of temples, monuments, shrines and museums, and of course a massive mansion-like main building where the King actually lives – which was surprisingly western in style (a contrast to the rest of the complex).

 The temples.. were gorgeous.
 They were topped with brightly coloured, glossy tiles, in a style that is typical of Thailand and creates an effect that looks a lot like a dragons back..
 From the eves hung small golden bells that chimed in the slightest of breezes..
 And there were golden ornaments of various mythological creatures standing guard around all of the exterior walls – which were themselves coated in small mirrors and pieces of coloured glass that reflected the days light.
 And these huge buildings also had extravagantly carved frames around every doorway and window, which were finished in bold gold and red paints.